Tracardi/tracardi-api/docs/installation/staging/index.md

     Once changes have been tested on the staging server, they can then be deployed to the production system.
 This is done by copying the data from the staging server to the production server.
 However, certain data such as events, profiles, or error logs will not be copied over during this process to ensure that the production server data remains intact.

+## More information

+More information can be found at https://youtu.be/10W7OzezF_k

 ---
 This documentation answers the following questions: